yigit353/CleaningData/Readme.md

 ## Introduction

-This is the course project for cleaning Samsung activity[data](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+This is the course project for cleaning Samsung activity [data](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The goal of this project is to merge, clean and name the fields of the activity data so that it can be used for other data science tasks.
 Also a tidy data set is created for demonstration purposes.

 ## Raw Data